zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 # Business Impact
 ### Built an employee income variance analysis dashboard to detect pay discrepancies by comparing base salary and current earnings.
+The tool
+  a.
+Enhances payroll transparency,
+  b.
+Improves accuracy and
-The tool enhances payroll transparency, improves accuracy and enables faster identification of compensation anomalies that helped accomplish 100% success rate by avoiding overpayment.
+  c.
+Enables faster identification of compensation anomalies.
+  This helped accomplish 100% success rate in employee salaries by avoiding overpayment.

 # Steps to Analyze Income Variance from Scratch